 - No: your participation in the program is purely voluntary and would not involve any financial cost or commitment.

-- The MASSB Foundation is merely hoping that you will consider leaving some amount (suggested to be $500 or more) to your county's fund within the MASSB Foundation.
+- The MASSB Foundation is merely hoping that you will consider leaving some amount to your county's fund within the MASSB Foundation.

 Question 6: If I participate in the program, whose attorney would Mark be?

 - Mark would be your personal attorney, and you would be his client, meaning that he would be acting solely in your interests, in accordance with Maryland Bar rules protecting clients and their confidences.

 - Because you would be Mark’s client for the limited purpose of having him prepare a basic Will for you, you would need to sign an engagement letter that Mark will provide on request.